Meksim-fesh/it-company-task-manager/README.md

 ## Features

 ### Task Management
-- **Create, Update, Delete Tasks**: Easily manage tasks with CRUD operations.
+- **Create, Update, Delete Tasks**: Manage tasks with CRUD operations.
 - **View All Tasks**: Access a list of all tasks.
 - **View Task Details**: Access detailed information about each task.
 - **Assign Workers to Tasks**: Track which workers are assigned to specific tasks.